-d.
-Educational History (15 points)
+b.
+Educational History (10 pts)

-We know from the research literature that your prior school experiences as a student (aka-your apprenticeship of observation-Lortie, 1974) wield incredible influence on your views of teaching and learning.
+We know from the research literature that your prior school experiences as a student (a.k.a. your apprenticeship of observation-Lortie, 1974) wield incredible influence on your views of teaching and learning.
 Therefore, it is essential that we explore your K-12 school experiences so that you are aware of the pre-existing perceptions that you bring to teacher preparation.
-Your Educational History should be 1-2 single spaced pages in length and should be an introspective summary/reflection on your memories of teaching/learning in e.
-Beliefs Statement (20 points)
+Your Educational History should be 2-4 pages in length and should be an introspective summary/reflection on your memories of teaching/learning in c.
+Beliefs Statement (10 pts/submission; 20 pts)